dlrodev92/Calculator-100-Days-Coding/README.md

 -I have started to recap javaScript usind SoyDalto js Junior course.

 -I've checked all the content regarding Variables.

--I have studied the main concept of responsive lyout.
 # Links to work / resources:

 # Day 7